OpenAir Atlantic

 Open data, open about how we use it

-All environmental data comes from Canadian federal government sources — free, public, and updated in near-real time.
-We do not sell data, we do not profile users, and we do not require an account to use the app.
+OpenAir uses public environmental data sources — primarily Canadian federal government feeds, plus Open-Meteo for short-range precipitation timing and approved first-party sensors for private hyperlocal dashboards.
+We do not sell data, we do not profile users, and we do not require an account to use the public app.

 View all data sources Privacy policy